-For words with three syllables, on the other hand, stress may vary widely.
-While the oblique forms will always have penultimate stress, the stress of the nominative forms can fall anywhere between the first through the penultimate to the last syllable.
+For words with three syllables, stress is also lexical, but as there are more syllables, there are more options, and there is no such straightforward correlation as in the case of disyllabic words, where one position in the nominative predicts one oblique form and the other position predicts the other oblique form.
+While the oblique form of trisyllabic words will always have penultimate stress, the stress of the nominative form can fall anywhere between the first through the penultimate to the last syllable.

 As we can see in Tables 2-4, the position of the stress cannot unambiguously predict the oblique form.
-While it is true that words with stem-final stress take the oblique forms -es-/-en- without exception, the oblique form of words where the stress shifts to a penultimate or ante-penultimate position is not so obvious.
-The words padlovo 'floor' and rablovo 'robber, highwayman', for example, have the oblique forms padlovés- and rablovós-, respectively (cf. Vekerdi 1985), in spite of the fact that both have penultimate stress.
-As we can see from the newly collected data, the oblique form of certain stems vary, for example mobilo 'mobile phone' ~ mobilés-/mobilós- or dúhano 'tobacco' ~ duhanés-/duhanós-.
+While it is true that words with stemfinal stress take the oblique forms -es-/-en- without exception, the oblique form of words where the stress shifts to a penultimate or ante-penultimate position is not so obvious.
+The words padlóvo 'floor' and rablóvo 'robber, highwayman', for example, have the oblique forms $padl\bar{v}$ vés- and $rabl\bar{v}$ vós-, respectively (cf. Vekerdi 1985), in spite of the fact that both have penultimate stress.
+As we can see from the newly collected data, the oblique form of certain stems vary, for example mobilo 'mobile phone' $\sim mobilés$ -/ mobilós- or dúhano 'tobacco' $\sim duhanés-/duhanós$ -.
 The choice of pattern may further be complicated by the fact that the stress of the nominative form may even vary within one stem, for example kóčiši/kočíši 'coachman' (Vekerdi 1985).
-In sum, where stress in the nominative begins to vary (that is, in words with three or more syllables), the vowel of the oblique suffix will begin to vary, too.
+In sum, where stress is not in a straightforward relationship with the oblique (that is, in words with three or more syllables), the vowel of the oblique suffix will become unpredictable and the oblique form may even begin to vary for individual items.

-4.2.2 The number of syllables
+4.2.2.
+The number of syllables

 There might be a correlation between the number of the syllables a noun has and the degree of variation it shows concerning the oblique forms.
-This is what we will examine in this section, eventually coming to the conclusion that the higher the number of syllables are, the more likely it is that the oblique form will vary.
+This is what we will examine in this section, eventually coming to the conclusion that the higher the number of syllables is, the more likely it is that the oblique form will vary.